Public key private key: the basics of blockchain security

 Use a secure wallet

-• Hot wallets hot wallet These internet-connected tools, such as MetaMask, Trust Wallet , or Exodus, are convenient for quickly accessing funds and making regular transactions.
+• Software wallets ( hot wallet ) : These internet-connected tools, such as MetaMask, Trust Wallet , or Exodus, are convenient for quickly accessing funds and making regular transactions.
 However, they are more vulnerable to online attacks, such as phishing or hacking.

-• Cold wallets cold wallet These devices, such as Ledger or Tangem, operate offline.
+• Physical wallets ( cold wallet ) : These devices, such as Ledger , Trezor , or Tangem, operate offline.
 They offer maximum security because they are isolated from networks, thus significantly reducing the risk of hacking.

 Back up your keys